Return of the bug: Battling invasive species

 The logistics industry transports cargo around the world, but that cargo can sometimes contain unwanted guests in the form of invasive species.
 Protecting against such bugs is everyone’s responsibility.

-Carriers, terminal operators, customers, truckers: Everyone in the supply chain has a role to play in protecting the world against invasive species.
-Emerging threats posed by infectious diseases could have dramatic implications not just on the global logistics industry, but on the broader economy.
+Carriers, terminal operators, customers, truckers: everyone in the supply chain has a role to play in protecting the world against invasive species.
+Emerging threats posed by invasive species could have dramatic implications not just on the global logistics industry, but on the broader economy.